Legal

 Read-only access

-Today, Aven requests read-only GitHub App scopes.
-We cannot write to, modify, or delete anything in your repositories.
-GitLab, Jira and Linear connectors are planned with the same read-only boundary.
+Aven requests read-only scopes everywhere: GitHub App read scopes, and read-only OAuth for GitLab, Linear, Jira, Confluence and Notion.
+We cannot write to, modify, or delete anything in your tools.

 We never store your source code